 Glad to be with you.

-Illegal immigration is a problem because, first of all, it displaces Americans from job opportunities, it depresses the wages of Americans who are in in the same industries as people coming here illegally.
+It depresses the wages of Americans who are in the same industries as people coming here illegally.

 It represents a national security threat because if people are coming in illegally, we don't know who they are or why they're here.

-And it also is a public safety problem because for the same reason many of the people who are coming here are not coming here just to work, but they're coming here to join gangs or traffic drugs or be involved in other criminal activity.
+And it also is a public safety problem because for the same reason, many of the people who are coming here are not coming here just to work, but they're coming here to join gangs or traffic drugs or be involved in other criminal activity.

-And of course, this is a fiscal issue as well, because when people settle here illegally and are working in lower paid jobs, they are qualifying for welfare programs, and uh their kids are going to school here, and so they represent uh and then they're not paying taxes, I should add, or at least not enough to cover their services.
+And of course, this is a fiscal issue as well because when people settle here illegally and are working in lower paid jobs, they are qualifying for welfare programs and their kids are going to school here.

 And so this represents a tax burden for Americans to support illegal immigrants who are not self-sufficient.

-And uh research shows that each illegal alien is a net fiscal loss of over $82,000 over their lifetime.
+And research shows that each illegal alien is a net fiscal loss of over $82,000 over their lifetime.

 So this is a problem.